Modix Everest 3D Printer: Large-Format Modix Big-2Meter Model

 The Modix Everest offers 3 connection methods — USB, SD card, and Wi-Fi connectivity — via its Duet3D controller and Duex5 expansion.
 USB and SD slots support direct file transfers from external storage.

-Modix Everest 3D printer control panel displays temperature, extruder speed, and print file details, showcasing current project status.
+Modix Everest 3D printer control panel displaying temperature, extruder data, and print progress.

 The integrated Wi-Fi module allows remote monitoring and control via web interface from any PC or mobile device on the same network.
 Wi-Fi is especially useful for the Everest’s height, removing the need to access the control panel.
 Users can upload files, monitor progress, and make adjustments remotely.

-Modix Everest 3D printer interface showing machine status, heater temps, and control options, labeled Big-120Z, displaying technical settings.
+Modix Everest 3D printer interface showing machine status, head position, extruder drives, speeds, heater temperatures, and controls in a concise layout.

 What software is offered with the Modix Everest?